robert-at-pretension-io/yet_another_llm_project_but_better/docs/language_tutorial.md

 - Preview often to ensure accurate context.
 - Enable debugging selectively when troubleshooting.
 - Manage tokens and prioritize content effectively.
+- Review execution results to verify expected behavior.
+- Use appropriate formats for different result types.

 ## 🎓 Congratulations!
 You now have everything you need to become an expert in our powerful meta-programming language.
 Dive in and start creating your dynamic, AI-enhanced documents today!